Wilmington High School (Massachusetts): Sports

-In 2012, the Wilmington High School Boys' Hockey Team won the school's first Division 2 state championship.

-In 2013, the Wilmington High School Boys' Hockey Team won the Division 2 state championship again, beating Franklin High School in the championship game for the second year in a row.
+In 2012 and 2013, the Wilmington High School boys' hockey team won the school's first Division 2 state championships, beating Franklin High School in the championship game two years in a row.

 On February 2, 2013, the boys' varsity indoor track team lost to neighboring Burlington in its final meet.
 This ended an otherwise undefeated season.
 The team finished second in its league.
-They went on to lose to Burlington's track team again in the Spring, finishing second in the league.
-However, they were given the Division 3 Sportsmanship award.
+They went on to lose to Burlington's track team again in the spring, finishing second in the league; however, they were given the Division 3 Sportsmanship award.
 The boys' soccer team won the Middlesex league small division in 2013.